 You can use it for cycling, open water swimming, cross country skiing, climbing, indoor run/bike/swim, hiking and much more.
 The Ski/Board mode puts speed, distance, vertical drop and an automatic run counter (with auto-pause for the lift line), and more at your fingertips.
 Outdoor navigation includes things like 3-axis compass, altimeter and barometer and TracBack feature.

 This featherweight wearable from Rossignol and PIQ straps to your boot to monitor your runs, ski jumps and turns.
 The accompanying smartphone app provides unique insights by seamlessly processing thousands of datapoints per second.

 At the tap of a button, you get a detailed dashboard and graphical view of your progress on a daily, weekly, or monthly basis, along with your personal bests.
 The technology monitors your carve angle, transition time, G-Force, jump height, rotation and air time to give you a complete overview of your run.

-PIQ has also recently announced something they are referring to as the world’s first smart ski.
+PIQ has also given us a peak into something they are referring to as the world’s first smart ski.
 The main novelty is that all these stats are viewable on the ski’s built-in LED display.
-This essentially gives the skier immediate, actionable feedback which they can use to improve their technique.
-For now, however, the skis are only in prototype stage.
+This essentially gives the user immediate, actionable feedback which they can use to improve their technique – as long as the skier remembers to watch where he or she is going!
+For now, however, the smart skis are only in prototype stage.